 If the manufacturer denies your claim, or refuses to pay you a fair settlement for your injury related damages, it may be necessary to escalate the claim to a civil lawsuit.
 Richard J. Banta, P.C. is a defective product lawyer who makes every effort to avoid this because of the cost and length of time that is usually involved.
 However, if the defective product manufacturer refuses to honor your claim or will not offer a fair settlement, then we will be prepared to file a lawsuit against them.

 Contact Richard J. Banta, P.C.

 If you were seriously injured by a product despite following the manufacturer’s directions, you may be eligible to receive compensation from the manufacturer.
 Richard J. Banta, P.C. offers victims a free consultation to discuss their circumstances and learn if they have grounds for a personal injury claim or lawsuit.
-Contact us today to request a free case review with a defective product lawyer Denver CO residents call first for legal assistance.
+Contact us today to request a free case review with a CO defective product lawyer in Denver for legal assistance.

 How Does the Product Recall Process Work?